Born from NASA technology and perfected for sleep.

 “Anxiety and stress can cause sleeping problems and usually the sleep problem is alleviated once the stressful situation passes.
 Check out some of these useful techniques which may help you manage your anxiety and so may aid restful sleep.”

 When this happens frequently, one naturally begins to feel anxious or stressed about bedtime as night approaches, making it even harder to wind down.
 The good news is that anxiety can be successfully treated.
-Often through simple things you can do yourself, the vicious cycle can be broken and you can reduce anxiety.
+By incorporating some simple changes, you can break the vicious cycle and calm anxiety at night.

 In this article, Dr. Susan Biali helps guide us through reducing anxiety before bed using these simple methods…

-If you’re a worrier, stay away from caffeine as it will add to anxiety before.
-If you must have something in the morning, choose green tea as it contains an amino acid, L-theanine, which promotes serenity and calm.
+If you’re a worrier, stay away from caffeine, as it will add to feelings of anxiety.
+Instead, try a more calming drink like green tea, which contains an amino acid, L-theanine, which promotes serenity and calm.

-Anxiety and stress is often a result of poor thought habits such as fearing the worst, focusing on the negative, inaccurate assumptions and negative self-talk.
+Anxiety and stress are often a result of poor thought habits, such as fearing the worst, focusing on the negative, inaccurate assumptions and negative self-talk.
 CBT techniques can change your habitual ways of seeing the world.
 If your anxiety is significant, consider seeing a professional therapist trained in CBT.

 Alternatively, there are CBT self-help tools and worksheets available online that can help you work through your worries.